yiisoft/form/docs/guide/en/field-configuration.md

 - Widget factory configuration:
   - With definitions;
   - With a default theme;
-  - With themes and theme specified at field level.
+  - With a theme specified at the field level.
 - Widget configuration.

 ## Widget factory configuration